 Alright, y’all – let’s talk about looking the part.
 I know folks are going to have an opinion about this post, but that’s too bad because this is an important issue.
-Dressing for success is an important part of finding and emulating success as an entrepreneur.
-You might be surprised by this – after all, isn’t the best part about owning your own business is being able to conduct conference calls in your pajamas?
+Dressing for success is an important part of finding emulating success as an entrepreneur.
+You might be surprised by this – after all, isn’t the best part about owning your own business the ability to conduct conference calls in your pajamas?
 Yeah, that’s one of the perks, but it doesn’t change the need to look presentable when the occasion calls for it.

 Look, I like dressing in my “lazy” clothes as much as anyone else.
 Now, lazy for me is an old pair of broken in yellow Reebok Classic Nylons (yes, I have sneaker folks) and an Old Navy track suit I wear on almost every flight.
-However, there’s a time and place for casual clothes.
-The “time” isn’t a client meeting, professional conference or at a 1:1 with a prospective joint venture partner.
-Here are two super basic fashion rules that I swear by…
+However, there’s a time and place for casual clothes for that matter.
+It isn’t in a client meeting, professional conference or at a 1:1 with a prospective joint venture partner.
+Here are two super basic, fashion rules that I swear by.

 - I wear what reflects my position – Boss Lady.

-- I add flair to make my look my own.
+- I add flair to make my look to make it my own.